Nature can have a positive impact on our health and wellbeing.

 Spending time outdoors lifts our mood and moves our bodies.

 We cannot exist without plants and deep down, our soul knows this.
-We depend on plant life, which creates the oxygen we breathe.

 The concept of Forest Bathing emerged in Japan in the 1980s as a physiological and psychological exercise called shinrin-yoku (“forest bathing” or “taking in the forest atmosphere”).
 The purpose was twofold: to offer an eco-antidote to tech-boom burnout and to inspire residents to reconnect with and protect the country’s forests.